-Magnetek, Inc. (Magnetek) offers a broad range of radio remote control products, control products and adjustable frequency drives, and industrial braking systems for overhead material handling applications.
+Magnetek, Inc. (Magnetek) offers a broad range of radio remote control products, control products and adjustable frequency drives, and industrial braking systems for material handling applications.
 This manual has been prepared by Magnetek to provide information and recommendations for the installation, use, operation and service of Magnetek's material handling products and systems (Magnetek Products).
-Anyone who uses, operates, maintains, services, installs or owns Magnetek Products should know, understand and follow the instructions and safety recommendations in this manual for Magnetek Products.
+Anyone who uses, operates, maintains, services, installs or owns Magnetek Products should know, understand, and follow the instructions and safety recommendations in this manual for Magnetek Products.

-The recommendations in this manual do not take precedence over any of the following requirements relating to proper equipment operation:
+The recommendations in this manual do not take precedence over any of the following requirements relating to cranes, hoists lifting devices or other material handling equipment which use or include Magnetek Products:

-- Instructions, manuals, and safety warnings of the manufacturers of the equipment where the radio system is used, - Plant safety rules and procedures of the employers and the owners of facilities where the Magnetek Products are being used, - Regulations issued by the Occupational Health and Safety Administration (OSHA), - Applicable local, state or federal codes, ordinances, standards and requirements, or - Safety standards and practices for the specific industry.
+- Instructions, manuals, and safety warnings of the manufacturers of the equipment where the radio system is used, - Plant safety rules and procedures of the employers and the owners of facilities where the Magnetek Products are being used, - Regulations issued by the Occupational Health and Safety Administration (OSHA), - Applicable local, state or federal codes, ordinances, standards and requirements, or - Safety standards and practices for the industries in which Magnetek Products are used.

 This manual does not include or address the specific instructions and safety warnings of these manufacturers or any of the other requirements listed above.
 It is the responsibility of the owners, users and operators of the Magnetek Products to know, understand and follow all of these requirements.
-It is the responsibility of the owner of the Magnetek Products to make its employees aware of all of the above listed requirements and to make certain that all operators are properly trained.
+It is the responsibility of the employer to make its employees aware of all of the above listed requirements and to make certain that all operators are properly trained.
 No one should use Magnetek Products prior to becoming familiar with and being trained in these requirements and the instructions and safety recommendations in this manual.